-You don’t have to stay inside because it's cold.
+The cold temperatures change the landscapes of Luxembourg into magical places to rediscover in winter.
 Don hats, scarves, gloves and a warm coat and make the most of the natural beauty of Luxembourg.

 Kalktuffquelle is sometimes host to a bizarre winter phenomenon.
 These two sets of waterfalls turn into rows of giant icicles when the temperature falls below freezing.